 (Image: Manila city in The Philippines)

-The June 30th 2016 inauguration of President Rodrigo Duterte made life very dangerous for all drug users including cannabis smokers.
+The June 30th 2016 inauguration of President Rodrigo Duterte made life very dangerous for all drug users, including cannabis smokers.
 Duterte called for a “War on drugs” and Philippine National Police officers and unidentified vigilantes have killed over 7000 people suspected of dealing or using drugs.

 Recently a federal contractor was sentenced to death by hanging in the country for allegedly trafficking several dozens of pounds of cannabis.

-Malaysian society are generally not very friendly towards cannabis use, but it despite the risk it is still enjoyed by small groups of the population.
+Malaysian society is obviously not very friendly towards cannabis use.
+But, despite the risk, it is still enjoyed by small groups of the population.
 Cannabis is in high demand by tourists and there are many street dealers frequenting the urban areas and hostels where foreigners can be found.

-Last year, two men were convicted drug trafficking 2604.56 grams of cannabis and were hung for the crime.
-Under the Singapore Misuse of Drugs Act (MDA) the if the amount of cannabis trafficked is 500 grams or more the death plenty must be granted.
+Last year, two men were convicted of drug trafficking 2604.56 grams of cannabis.
+They were hung for the crime.
+Under the Singapore Misuse of Drugs Act (MDA), if the amount of cannabis trafficked is 500 grams or more, the death plenty must be granted.

 Singapore police will always assume that you are selling drugs even if you are caught with a relatively small amount.
 If found guilty of selling or trafficking drugs you will be sentenced to death, usually by hanging.

-Last year two men were convicted drug trafficking 2604.56 grams of cannabis.
+Last year, two men were convicted drug trafficking 2604.56 grams of cannabis.
 Under the Singapore Misuse of Drugs Act (MDA) the death penalty is granted if the amount of cannabis trafficked is 500 grams or more.

 (Image: Dubai in United Arab Emirates)

-- United Arab Emirates
+United Arab Emirates

-In 2008 a British man was arrested in Dubai for having a tiny speck of cannabis weighing just 0.003 grams was discovered on the thread of one of his shoes.
+In 2008, a British man was arrested in Dubai for having a tiny speck of cannabis weighing just 0.003 grams was discovered on the thread of one of his shoes.
 It is likely the poor guy just happened to step on someone else used blunt somewhere in his travels.
 He was initially sentenced to a four year prison sentence but was later pardoned after serving a flew months.